-WELDIG/E 112 WELDING RELATED TECHNICAL INSTRUCTIONS I (3) Lecture: 3 hours
+WELDG/E 112 WELDING RELATED TECHNICAL INSTRUCTIONS I (3)

 This course will cover the principles of oxy-acetylene welding, brazing and cutting; safety, material selection, equipment assembly, fuels torch adjustments, and movements.

 WELDG/E 113 APPLIED MATHEMATICS I (3)

 This is an entry level course in welding calculations and measurements with special emphasis on the application problems encountered in the welding industry.